 Tell your doctor or pharmacist if you notice anything that is making you feel unwell.
 Other side effects not listed above may also occur in some people.

 After you are given DBL™ Atracurium Besylate Injection

-DBL™ Atracurium Besylate Injection will be stored
+DBL™ Atracurium Besylate Injection will be stored in the pharm

 acy or on the ward.
 The injection is kept in the refrigerator where the temperature stays between 2 and 8°C. It should be protected from light.